vperches/CarAdsProject/README.md

 # CarAdsProject
-import pandas
+import pandas as pd
-import streamlit
+import numpy as np
-import plotly.express
+import streamlist as st
-import altair
+import plotly.express as px